Hedge Fund Investors

 Surprisingly, most hedge fund investors aren't looking for higher-than-average returns.
 Only 6 percent thought they could achieve 10 percent or more annual returns.
 They just aren't willing to endure the risk that higher returns entail.
 Instead, 67 percent are looking for annual returns of between 4 percent and 6 percent.
-That's probably because they have to report to boards which might fire them if they sustain losses.
+That's probably because they have to report to boards that might fire them if they sustain losses.

 Family trust funds use hedge funds to gain access to the best minds in the investment.
 Why do hedge funds attract the smartest investors?
 Because they pay the most.
-But 22 percent of investors said high fees are why they limit, or even avoid, hedge funds.
+But 22 percent of investors said high fees are why they limit or even avoid hedge funds.

 Pension funds recently started investing in hedge funds to boost returns.
 They realized they may not have the capital needed to cover the mass of retiring baby boomers and are trying to outperform the market to cover these obligations.
-Unfortunately, the risky nature of hedge funds and their lack of regulation mean these pension funds are less likely to cover their commitments.
+Unfortunately, the risky nature of hedge funds and their lack of regulation means these pension funds are less likely to cover their commitments.